andrew867/LuxPower-Advanced/README.md

-# LuxPython (A custom Home Assistant Integration for LuxPowerTek and EG4)
+# LuxPython (A custom Home Assistant Integration for LuxPowerTek)

-LuxPython is a custom integration for Home Assistant (HA) that enables local access to Luxpower Tek and EG4 Inverters.
+LuxPython is a custom integration for Home Assistant (HA) that enables local access to Luxpower Tek and other rebrands of the inverters.

 ---